-closed-up homes during the chilly flu season makes them virtual incubators of the
+Our closed up homes during the chilly flu season makes them virtual incubators of germs and viruses.

-And all the warm bodies - us! - inside provide a perfect growing ground on which they can gain a foothold.
+And all the warm bodies - us! - inside provide a perfect growing ground on which cold and flu germs and viruses can gain a toehold.

 Here are 10 ways to keep the virus away and your family healthy.